AKA: University of Washington, Seattle (UW), Power Plant #2, Seattle, WA

 Building History

-This building was designed to be the permanent power plant for the University of Washington and renovated many times over the years.
+This building was designed to be the second permanent power plant for the University of Washington and has been renovated many times over the years.
 For most of its existence, the power plant burned coal, delivered to the university via train (the tracks of which became the Burke-Gilman Trail).
 In 1959-1960, a large renovation occurred that greatly expanded the plant's capacity.

 It was referred to as the "UW Power Plant" after 1957.